Sophie Skelton

-Biography
+Early life

-Skelton was born and raised in Woodford, Greater Manchester, the daughter of entrepreneurial children's toy inventors.
-She began dancing at the age of three, eventually training in ballet at the Royal Academy, before moving into musical theater and stage productions.
-Her first professional television role, in Series two of the British crime drama DCI Banks (2012), was a two episode stint as schoolgirl Becca Smith.
+Skelton was born and raised in Woodford, Stockport, the daughter of entrepreneurial children's toy inventors.
+She began dancing at the age of three, eventually training in ballet at the Royal Academy in London, before moving into musical theater and stage productions.
+Her first professional television role, in series two of the British crime drama DCI Banks (2012), was a two-episode stint as schoolgirl Becca Smith.

-Skelton attended Stockport Grammar School, completing her A Levels in 2012.
+Skelton attended Stockport Grammar School, completing her A-levels in 2012.
 She was going to study English Literature at King's College London the following year but ended up turning down her offer to pursue acting instead.

+Career

-In 2013, Skelton guest-starred as Esme Vasquez-Jones in series one of CBBC's award winning children's drama The Dumping Ground.
+In 2013, Skelton guest-starred as Esme Vasquez-Jones in series one of CBBC's award-winning children's drama The Dumping Ground.
 That same year, she went on to portray Nikki Boston's (Heather Peace) estranged daughter Eve in the ninth series of BBC One's school-based drama series, Waterloo Road, and Yasmin Carish in a series thirteen episode of the long running medical series Doctors.

 Transitioning into feature films, Skelton's first role was in 2014's The War I Knew.
 She portrayed Margaret in director Ian Vernon's tale of a WWII paratrooper lost behind enemy lines.

 2015 saw a return to episodic television for Skelton.
 She again appeared in the BBC series Doctors, portraying Ellen Singleton in the series sixteen episode "Revenge".
-Next she guest starred in a series nine episode of ITV's WWII and post-war era legal drama Foyle's War.
-Later that year Skelton appeared in a twelve episode stint as Sofia Matthews on So Awkward, CBBC's sitcom revolving around three socially awkward school-age friends, and a two episode guest starring role as Gemma Holt on BBC One's medical drama Casualty.
+Next, she guest starred in a series nine episode of ITV's period crime drama Foyle's War.
+Later that year, Skelton appeared in a twelve-episode stint as Sofia Matthews on So Awkward, CBBC's sitcom revolving around three socially awkward school-age friends, and a two episode guest starring role as Gemma Holt on BBC One's medical drama Casualty.